Annelien Van Wauwe: Concertos

 Van Wauwe has appeared as a soloist in major European concert halls, such as the Tonhalle Zürich, the Palais des Beaux-Arts de Bruxelles, the Konzerthaus Berlin, the Wiener Konzerthaus, the Concertgebouw in Amsterdam, and Wigmore Hall in London.
 She has performed with orchestras such as the Stuttgart Radio Symphony Orchestra, the Bavarian Radio Symphony Orchestra, the Munich Chamber Orchestra, the BBC Philharmonic Orchestra, the Royal Liverpool Philharmonic Orchestra and the Brussels Philharmonic.
 In 2018 she performed on a modern basset clarinet the Clarinet Concerto (Mozart) with the BBC Scottish Symphony Orchestra under Thomas Dausgaard during a live broadcast on radio and television worldwide BBC Proms at Royal Albert Hall, London.
 In early 2019 she appeared in Johannesburg and Pretoria.
 Van Wauwe has regularly appeared at international festivals including the Lucerne Festival, the Schleswig-Holstein Music Festival, the Festspiele Mecklenburg-Vorpommern, the Kissinger Sommer, and the Festival de Radio France et Montpellier.
 In 2017, Manfred Trojahn dedicated his Sonata V to her, which she premiered in Zurich and recorded for BBC Radio 3.

 She is also active in the field of chamber music and was one of the co-founders of the Brussels chamber music ensemble Carousel in 2018.
 Van Wauwe is an ambitious yoga enthusiast.
 She believes that her yoga exercises have a "positive influence on her clarinet playing".
 Her practice of the discipline led to a specially commissioned concerto based on breathing and meditation by composer Wim Henderickx.
 It was co-commissioned by the Borletti-Buitoni Trust and BBC Radio 3.
 This clarinet concerto called SUTRA "will be a spiritual meditation in which extreme virtuosity is coupled with an intense musical experience.
 Passages of peace, meditation and silence are combined with violent outbursts."

+Educational activity

+Van Wauwe regularly gives masterclasses and teaches at the Royal Conservatoire in The Hague.
+She is a juror at international music competitions.